 Welding cable makes great booster cables or portable inverter cabling.
 Nice and flexible for when you roll them up and put them back in the trunk.

-1/0 makes great battery cable for large or hi-performance 6 cylinder engines and small V8s.
+1/0 makes great battery cable for large or hi-performance 6 cylinder engines and stock V8s.

-Use 2/0 for hard to crank engines (like high compression, big blocks, or diesel engines), electric vehicle battery banks (depending on controller amperage), and large RV power converters.
+Use 2/0 for hard to crank engines (like high compression, big blocks, or diesel engines), electric vehicle battery banks (depending on controller amperage), and large RV power converters house batteries..

-Please note: You can probably get by using a size or maybe even two sizes smaller than what I am recommending.
-HEy, the factory does.
-They make the cables as small as possible but still get the job done.
-Copper is expensive…..(about $3.10 as I write this) if the manufacturer saves a few bucks on millions of cars…..pretty soon it adds up to real money.
+I recommend building cables larger than stock.
+Most of the cost is the ends and labor.
+Going up a size or 2 is worth it in the long run.
+The manufacturers make stock battery cables as small as possible but still get the job done.
+Copper is expensive, about $3.10 as I write this.
+The manufacturer saves a few bucks on millions of cars and it adds up to real money.
 I recommend using cables larger than the factory because I believe they will work better and last longer.
 Isn’t that what you want for your car or truck?
 Something that will work better and last longer.

 Just how big is that 2/0 cable?
 Check out the information in the charts below.